-- (1) At or after the trial, the judge may - - (a) direct that any appropriate judgment be entered; or - (b) adjourn the case for further consideration; or - (c) give leave to any party to apply for judgment. - (2) On an application for judgment, the judge - r.
-574 Part 22 - Trials (a) may draw any inference of fact a inconsistent with the finding of the ju or (b) if all the materials necessary for fina determining a question in dispute or awarding any relief sought are before Court, may give judgment according for the or
+- (1) At or after the trial, the judge may - (a) direct that any appropriate judgment be entered; or - (b) adjourn the case for further consideration; or - (c) give leave to any party to apply for judgment. - (2) On an application for judgment, the judge -

-- (c) if all the materials referred to in paragraph (b) are not before the Court, may direct - - (i) the application to stand over for further consideration; and - (ii) any issue or question to be tried or determined and any account or inquiry to be taken and made as may be appropriate.
+- (a) may draw any inference of fact not inconsistent with the finding of the jury; or - (b) if all the materials necessary for finally determining a question in dispute or for awarding any relief sought are before the Court, may give judgment accordingly; or - (c) if all the materials referred to in paragraph (b) are not before the Court, may direct - (i) the application to stand over for further consideration; and - (ii) any issue or question to be tried or determined and any account or inquiry to be taken and made as may be appropriate.